Quality Inspector – Lead

 • Ability to move around the manufacturing facilities and offices.

-• Must be able to operate mechanical and electronic measuring devices
+• Must be able to operate mechanical and electronic measuring devices.

 • Visual acuity necessary to perform quality inspections.

-• Ability to play close attention to detail.
+• Ability to pay close attention to detail.

 • Must be able to stand for long periods of time.